exasim-project/NeoFOAM/doc/installation.rst

       cd NeoFOAM

-NeoFOAM uses cmake to build, thus the standard cmake procedure should work.
-From a build directory you can execute :
+NeoFOAM uses Cmake to build, thus the standard cmake procedure should work, however, we recomend to use one of the recomended Cmake presets detailed belowed .
+From a build directory you can execute:

    .. code-block:: bash